Netherlands: Authority for Consumers and Markets

 ACM priorities 2016–2017

 ACM’s priorities for 2016–2017 are set out in the ACM Agenda.
 This document is based on ACM’s own research, complaints received by ConsuWijzer (ACM’s online consumer portal), dialogue with businesses and consumer organisations, online input on social media and information from the ACM’s website for businesses, consumers and (governmental) organisations.
-The ACM Agenda sets out six strategic themes on which the ACM focused on in the period 2016–2017:
+The ACM Agenda sets out six strategic themes on which ACM will focus in the period 2016–2017:

 - healthy collaboration in healthcare;